-- The magnitude of the applied force does not change but the direction does as the pulley is considered as a perfect simple machine.
+- The magnitude of the applied force does not change, but the direction does as the pulley be considered as a perfect simple machine.
 The resistance that the pulley provides to the rope is zero.

 - One does not need to worry about the rope and pulley’s energy when applying the Law of Conservation of energy.

-- When the force’s effect on the body attached to the pulley is being calculated the pulley’s mass need not be considered.
+- When the force’s effect on the body attached to the pulley is calculated, the pulley’s mass need not be considered.